-To ensure the effectiveness of our efforts to eliminate forced and involuntary labor, we hold ourselves accountable through a robust governance structure, clearly established roles and responsibilities.
+To ensure the effectiveness of our efforts to eliminate forced and child labor, we hold ourselves accountable through a robust governance structure, and clearly established roles and responsibilities.

-Our Senior Management Team, led by our CEO, has established and upholds our vision and has final accountability for the implementation of CR programs, including our management of human rights practices across our value chain.
-The CR Committee of the PVH Board of Directors provides support and guidance to our Senior Management Team and reports to the broader Board of Directors with respect to our CR policies and strategies.
-The CR Committee, which consists of three independent directors, meets four times a year to monitor our CR performance and progress across social and human rights-focused key performance indicators (KPIs) that are established annually to advance the program's commitments.
+Our Executive Leadership Team, led by our CEO, has established and upholds our vision and has final accountability for the implementation of our CR programs, including management of human rights practices across our value chain.
+The CR Committee of the PVH Corp.
+Board of Directors provides support and guidance to our Executive Leadership Team and reports to the full Board of Directors with respect to our CR policies and strategies.
+The CR Committee, which consists of three independent directors, meets four times a year to monitor our CR performance and progress across social and human rights-focused key performance indicators ("KPIs") that are established annually to advance the program's commitments.
 Meetings include updates on current issues, program updates, and discussion and committee approvals of any strategy updates or new partnerships/initiatives.
+The Committee is also involved in the review of our annual CR Report.

 We have established clear lines of accountability for CR throughout PVH, from the subject matter experts on the CR team through to our CEO, via our Chief Sustainability Officer.
-Our CR team is composed of over 50 associates located in 10 countries across Europe, Asia, Africa and the Americas, who work closely with our business units and global supply teams to further align our CR goals, as well as implement on-the-ground assessments, remediation and capability-building programs in supplier regions.
+Our CR team is composed of over 50 associates located in 10 countries across Europe, Asia and the Americas, who work closely with our business units and global supply teams to further align our Forward Fashion commitments, as well as implement on-the-ground assessments, remediation and capability-building programs in supplier regions.
 Our CR team is also responsible for internal and external reporting on CR, including through our annual CR Report.

 All PVH associates are required to complete compliance and ethics training, which includes the review and certification of our core policies, upon hire and annually thereafter.
 The Company may take disciplinary action against any associate who violates any of our policies, guidelines or otherwise fails to uphold our moral, legal or ethical standards.
+Additionally, in fiscal 2022, we conducted mandatory modern slavery training for selected associates involved in supply and procurement-related activities.
+Members of our CR team and other PVH associates attend external training programs and seminars on social compliance issues, including forced and child labor.

-Members of our CR team and other PVH associates attend external training programs and seminars on social compliance issues, including forced and involuntary labor.
-We also have a reporting hotline (available online and by telephone) for associates and workers at factories in our supply chain, so that they may report potential legal, regulatory, or policy violations and other ethical concerns.
+We also maintain a 24/7 reporting hotline (available online and by telephone in 21 languages) for use by associates, third party business partners and certain other stakeholders, so that they may report potential legal, regulatory, or policy violations and other ethical concerns.
 Grievances can be submitted anonymously and confidentially to the extent allowed under applicable law.